-It’s similar to the rationale we use for up-front research in a human-centered design context: problems are more efficiently solved if understood correctly and addressed early.
+Designers have a rationale that they use for up-front research in a human-centered design context: Problems are more efficiently solved if understood correctly and addressed early.

-“Be prepared,” the Scouting motto, takes a much more adventurous and aspirational angle that seeks to be ready, come what may.
-In the design research context, this places the emphasis on agile personal skills and distances the obligations of employers and work environments.
-This is familiar territory for many researchers who rarely get to dictate the terms for early or proactive groundwork, and who usually need to manage messy and reactive studies as best we can.
+You want to be prepared, set yourself up for success, emphasize agile personal skills, and distance the obligations of employers and work environments.
+This is familiar territory for many researchers who rarely get to dictate the terms for proactive groundwork, and who usually need to manage reactive studies.

-Let’s propose an ideal attitude somewhere between these two perspectives.
-We’ll define ‘preparing well’ as considering things early while also remaining flexible to change.
-We can aim to develop a big-picture view of our research work while also tempering any over-thinking and under-resourcing with lightly-held opinions about the outcomes.
-We can embody the values of ‘Semper Gumby’ and adapt to change as we plan our research and approach a state of readiness for analysis itself.
+Preparing well includes considering things early while also remaining flexible to change.
+The aim is to develop a big-picture view of the research work while also tempering over-thinking and under-resourcing with lightly-held opinions about the outcomes.
+Embodying the values of ‘Semper Gumby’ and adapting to change while planning the research and approaching a state of readiness for the analysis itself.

-What that preparation and readiness will look like in practice is determined by the data, the methods used to collect it, and the purposes of our respective research efforts.
+What that preparation and readiness will look like in practice is determined by the data, the methods used to collect it, and the purposes of your research efforts.
 The secret to effectively navigating analysis lies in recognizing the connections between these elements.

-The inherent connections between research goals and research outcomes signal that our analysis journey literally begins the instant we create a plan for our research, not after we’ve finished assembling all our data.
+The inherent connections between research goals and research outcomes signal that your analysis journey begins when you create a plan for your research, not after you’ve finished assembling all the data.

-Often, in our attempts to provide rigor and depth to our work we will overly deconstruct our research process into discrete stages and substages related to planning, collection, or analysis.
-This kind of partitioning might align with high-level decisions or allow us to focus, but it can also deny us the opportunity to be mindfully adaptive in response to the inevitable challenges to our research goals.
+Often, in an attempt to provide rigor and depth to the work, the research process is deconstructed into discrete stages and substages related to planning, collection, or analysis.
+This kind of partitioning might align with high-level decisions or allow focus.
+Still, it can also impact your opportunity to be mindfully adaptive to the inevitable challenges.

-This kind of analysis can begin as soon as we have raw information in our hands.
-We shouldn’t wait until after collection to begin prodding and poking to see what our investigations are about.
+It is important to monitor how assumptions and hypotheses are forming and how the data’s relevance and quality appear in light of your research questions.
+This kind of analysis can begin as soon as the raw information can be accessed.
+There is no need to wait until after collection to start prodding and poking to see what the investigations are about.

-The practice of taking small, analytical bites into research as early as reasonably possible is known in formal circles as ‘periodic analysis.’
+The practice of taking small, analytical bites into research as early as reasonably possible is called ‘periodic analysis’.
 Most experienced qualitative researchers consider it good practice.